MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/walkthrough-3-display-microsoft-dynamics-365-records-in-your-agent-application.md

   - D365USD
 ---
 # Walkthrough 3: Display Microsoft Dynamics 365 Customer Engagement apps records in your agent application
-This walkthrough demonstrates how to display [!INCLUDE[pn_microsoftcrm](../../includes/pn-microsoftcrm.md)] apps records in your agent application.
+This walkthrough demonstrates how to display the Common Data Service platform records in your agent application.
 In this walkthrough, you’ll display all the account and contact records in the [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] apps instance.
 You’ll also create a search button with drop-down menu items for displaying accounts and contacts in the agent application.

 ## Prerequisites